CaptainCrowbar/crow/docs/unicode.md

 ```

 This performs the same operation as `encode_char()` above, but throws
-`std::invalid_argument` instead of returning false on failure.
+`UnicodeError` instead of returning false on failure.

 ## Character property functions